-2. A brief description (catalog entry).
+A brief description (catalog entry).

-3. An indication of prerequisites.
+Any prerequisites (including those required by the GE Program).

-4. A justification of the course, as meeting the goals, criteria, and specifications of General Education (Areas A-E as required) as well as the applicable sections of Policies for Inclusion and Evaluation of General Education Courses.
-Upper division courses require an explanation of the manner in which the course integrates area and subarea goals and objectives.
+A justification of the course as meeting the goals, criteria, specifications and learning outcomes of GE as outlined in the Program Description document (Areas A-E as required), as well as the applicable sections of Policies for Inclusion and Evaluation of General Education Courses (detailed in the General Education Policies document).
+Integration courses require an explanation of the manner in which the course integrates area and subarea goals and learning outcomes.

-5. Frequency of course offering.
+Frequency of course offering.